Where do you feel the safest? Think about it for a minute……

 Make the church an incarnational church, be present in the local community and culture.
 Show hope, live hope, give hope.

 At the coming Mission-Net Congress we would like to explore together with you how we can make the Kingdom of God visible.
 To explore how we can cross set boundaries, challenge our personal boundaries and transform Europe.

 To reach people with the hope of Christ, we need to bring them what is in God heart.
 Genuine compassion for people is needed for us to understand how much God wants each human being to be intimate with him.
 Genuine compassion will show us what God weeps over and where he rejoices.

 Compassion is all about opening ourselves to people, listening to them, walk with them and unconditionally love them.

 Culture is found everywhere around you.
 Culture is shaped by events and experiences from the past and vision for the future.
 We cannot change the past, but we can influence vision for the future.
 Moving deeper into Gods culture we learn to stand firm and demonstrate the culture of love, forgiveness, support and encouragement.

 Tell your story.
 Challenging statement for many Christians.
 God is personal and intimate.
 Your story is therefore personal and intimate.
 That makes you vulnerable.
 So make sure you tell your story the way you tell stories the best.
-Show people how God has changed your life, that will affect them more than any theory about sin and grace.
+Show people how God has changed your life, and have the opportunity to share deeper about how grace saved you from sin.

 Challenges will come, the bible promises us.
 And the challenges will come when you least expect them and in an area of your life where your defence is low.
 The Bible also promises we are winners.
 We will not be winners, we are winners!
 That alone will keep us going and standing strong.